robwillup/mithrandir/docs/Languages_And_Frameworks/Go/Functions/2023-11-05@Go_Functions_Syntax.md

 > **Player**: What do you mean the "body"?
 >
-> **Hint System:** Just like your own body, from the outside you don't see it, but there is a lot going on in the inside to allow you to breathe, and think, etc. And using our paper printer example, if you open it up, you will see that inside there is a mechanism that does the actual printing.
+> **Hint System:** Just like your own body, from the outside you don't see it, but there is a lot going on in the inside to allow you to breathe, and think, etc. And using the paper printer example, if you open it up, you will see that inside there is a mechanism that does the actual printing.
 A function, has code inside to perform that actual job.
 That's the body of the function.

 That curly bracket `{` must be in the same line as your function signature (the name and other parts we just talked about).
 In the following lines you add the function body.
 And at the end, on a new line you add the closing bracket: